 By Lauren L.

 The trip overall was nothing but fun.
-Although, if I had to choose a least favorite part it would have been a dinner in particular.
-One of the first nights of the vacation we went out of the resort for dinner.
+Although, if I had to choose a least favorite part, it would have been a dinner in particular.
+One of the first nights of the vacation, we went out of the resort for dinner.
 We went into the town of Rodney Bay.
-The restaurant was called Spinnakers and had several stray cats and dogs roaming around as well as lousy food.
+The restaurant was called Spinnakers and had several stray cats and dogs roaming around and lousy food.

-Throughout the trip we did do some sightseeing.
-Although the view from the beach outside the room was a sight to see itself.
-My sister, mom and I went on a trip in an open jeep and explored some of the island.
-We drove throughout the island for hours looking at the breathtaking views.
+Throughout the trip, we did do some sightseeing.
+However, the view from the beach outside the room was a sight to see itself.
+My sister, mom, and I went on a trip in an open jeep and explored some of the island.
+We drove throughout the island for hours, looking at the breathtaking views.
 We also managed to hike up a waterfall, go through Souferié Volcano, and into the famous mud baths.

 Another day, my whole family spent a day on a catamaran sailboat.
 On the boat ride, we passed the houses of famous residents such as Mick Jagger and George Foreman.
-We also had a constant view of a nearby fort called Fort Rodney which rested upon Pigeon Mountain.
-For the most part all of the activities stood out to me, yet if I had to pick a few these would be what I suggest.
-Definitely swimming off of the catamaran and then snorkeling in the ocean is a must, especially because this was an experience I’d never had before.
-Also riding in the open jeep and going in the mud baths which were amazing for the skin.
+We also had a constant view of a nearby fort called Fort Rodney, which rested upon Pigeon Mountain.
+For the most part, all of the activities stood out to me, yet if I had to pick a few, these would be what I suggest.
+Definitely, swimming off of the catamaran and then snorkeling in the ocean is a must, especially because this was an experience I’d never had before.
+Also, riding in the open jeep and going in the mud baths were amazing for the skin.
 Lastly, jet skiing was a super thrilling and fun experience, yet a bit nerve-racking.

 The activity I enjoyed the least was hiking up to the waterfall.
 The waterfall was reasonably small and very rocky.
-We were also instructed that flip flops were the shoes to wear yet in the future I don’t think that they are great shoes to hike in.
+We were also instructed that flip flops were the shoes to wear, yet I don’t think that they are great shoes to hike in in the future.

-There were two restaurants that stood out to me throughout the trip.
-One was a local barbecue restaurant, called Delirious, which was nearby in Rodney Bay.
+Two restaurants stood out to me throughout the trip.
+One was a local barbecue restaurant called Delirious, which was nearby in Rodney Bay.
 The restaurant ranged from mac and cheese to smoked chicken to mini sliders.
-All of it was delicious and the vibes were family friendly.
+All of it was delicious, and the vibes were family-friendly.
 The other restaurant was located within the Resort called The Palms.
 This restaurant was more upscale but definitely tasty.

 The Landings was a gorgeous hotel.
 For a family like mine, of six, the suite was pretty big.
-Weather the view from the room was the beach, Rodney Bay, the marina or Pigeon Island, you were in luck.
+Whether the room’s view was the beach, Rodney Bay, the marina, or Pigeon Island, you were in luck.
 The service at the resort was adequate.
-They had several booking mistakes and lack of services on the beach.
-Yet they were quick to make up for their mishaps.
-The beach Restaurant was very good but the service was slow, needless to say they were running on island time.
+They had several booking mistakes and a lack of services on the beach.
+Yet, they were quick to make up for their mishaps.
+The beach Restaurant was delicious, but the service was slow; needless to say, they were running on island time.
 The resort featured a state of the art gym and spa.
-Also, there were four pools spread through the resort, and the in room hot tubs.
+Also, there were four pools spread through the resort and the in-room hot tubs.
 The beach was gorgeous with clear blue waters.
-On the beach, the resort had activities such as tubing, kayaking, and paddle boarding.
+On the beach, the resort had activities such as tubing, kayaking, and paddleboarding.
 There were many children at the resort.
-For the most part the hotel was a hit but in the future I would like to try another resort if on the island again.
+For the most part, the hotel was a hit, but I would like to try another resort if on the island again in the future.

-On some of the sightseeing trips we were able to learn about the culture of the island.
-In addition, our tour guide, Lloyd, told us that a popular fish served on the island mahi-mahi can sometimes be found on the menu as dolphin, yet it is not dolphin.
+On some of the sightseeing trips, we were able to learn about the culture of the island.
+Our tour guide, Lloyd, told us that a popular fish served on the island, mahi-mahi, can sometimes be found on the menu as dolphin, yet it is not a dolphin.
 St Lucia is a thumbs up.